-The TNC always compensates the tool radius in the DR column of the tool table, even if the measured deviation lies within the given tolerance.
+Milling tool: If you reference parameter Q330 to a milling tool, the appropriate values are compensated in the following way: the TNC basically always compensates the tool radius in column DR of the tool table, even if the measured deviation is within the stated tolerance.
 You can inquire whether re-working is necessary via parameter Q181 in the NC program (Q181=1: must be reworked).
-For Cycle 427: